Mikaelia/TrailFinder-V2/README.md

 - [x] Give you the power to pre-filter the trails that are returned, and select your own region on a map to search for trails
 - [x] Let users select and save your favorite trails, which may then be viewed in the "Trailmarks" section of the application

-Goals:
+In Progess:

 - [] Provide modal on "detail" link on saved trails, which will show more trail details, pictures, and a directions to trailhead
 - [] Create necessary alerts for user interaction
-- [] Sort trailmarks options
+- [] Provide sort options for trailmarks

 ## Getting Started